pulumi/pulumi-hugo/themes/default/content/blog/esc-kubernetes-cluster-and-app/index.md

 # of the content of the post, which is useful for targeting search results or
 # social-media previews.
 This field is required or the build will fail the
 # linter test.
 Max length is 160 characters.
-meta_desc: Use Pulumi ESC to manage configuration for a Kubernetes cluster.
+meta_desc: >-
+  With Pulumi and ESC, we provide an automated workflow that generates a kubeconfig on the fly for every command using short term credentials issued via OIDC.

 # The meta_image appears in social-media previews and on the blog home page.
 A
 # placeholder image representing the recommended format, dimensions and aspect